mantidproject/mantid/dev-docs/source/ISISSANSReductionBackend.rst

 - *SANSScale*
 - *SANSSliceEvent*

-Note that algorithms prefixed with SANS takes a *SANSState* object as an input.
+Note that algorithms prefixed with SANS take a *SANSState* object as an input.

 The individual algorithms are superficially discussed below.